 Mr. Foley is an animal lover, has volunteered at local shelters, has fostered many dogs while helping assist them find a forever home, raised money for animal groups and given his time and resources to groups.
 Accordingly, he is very selective in the types of animal cases that he accepts.
 Everyone deserves the right to counsel, regardless of the crime, however the Law Office of Roger P. Foley is very selective in the cases it accepts.

 Upon contacting our office, Mr. Foley will discuss the facts and police reports with you.
 He will ask questions to get to the heart of the matter.
 It is important to understand both sides of the case.
 The voice of animals are often unheard.

-Arrested for animal cruelty in Boynton Beach, Florida?
-We Don't Judge!
-Charged with the criminal offense of animal cruelty in Royal Palm Beach?
-We Defend!
-Have the police began their investigation into animal cruelty in Delray Beach?
-We can help!
-Our criminal defense lawyers defend Animal Cruelty cases in every city in Palm Beach County.
+Arrested for animal cruelty in West Palm Beach, Florida?
+Charged with the criminal offense of animal cruelty?
+Have the police began their investigation into animal cruelty?
+We may be able to help!
+Our criminal defense lawyers defend Animal Cruelty cases in every city in Palm Beach County and throughout the state.

 - Cutting a dog with a knife - to remove cancer.

 - Having the dog go hungry and thirsty for 2 whole days because a hurricane blew through and the house was destroyed, but the owner is trying to find food and water for the dog.

 - A man cutting the tail of a dog off just to see it bark and squeal.

 - A lazy man not feeding or watering his caged dog when he has a bag of food in the other room and the plumbing is working.
 See Hynes v.
 State, 1 So.
 3d 328, 329 (Fla.
 5th DCA 2009).